ashfurrow/blog/source/blog/2016-08-27-building-swift-playground-books.html.markdown

 (READMORE)

 I watched and re-watched [the Swift playground video][wwdc] to wrap my head around the capabilities of playground books, from an author's perspective, and a learner's too.
-Playground books are not complex in theory: a nested folder structure with `Manfiest.plist` files with book metadata.
+Playground books are not complex in theory: a nested folder structure with `Manifest.plist` files with book metadata.
 But that structure needs to be precisely adhered to, or the book won't work on the iPad.

 BEGIN_WIDE